 With so many different options available, it can be challenging to know which type of applicator shaft is best for your needs.

-In what type of industry/environment will you be using the swabs?
+In what type of industry or environment will you be using the swabs?

-Will you be collecting cells from a person, and if so, is there a chance you’ll be retrieving them from a potentially sensitive area?
+Will you be collecting cells from a person?
+If so, from a potentially sensitive area?

 Where will the specimens be sampled onsite or at a lab elsewhere?

 Do you need to worry about dust or contaminates?

 How durable do you need the applicators to be?

 If you’re still overwhelmed with your choices, you can always start by visiting Harmony Business Supplies and searching for swabs based on your intended use.

 A broad range of sterile swabs intended specifically for healthcare environments is also available.
 For convenience, many types of swabs can also be purchased in varying quantities.

 No matter your unique needs, there’s a swab out there for you!
 Just visit Harmonycr.com to find the right swab for the job, or give one of our supply specialist a call and we’ll help you find the right swab for your needs.